-So you’re new to cloud.
-It sounds scary and intimidating.
-Most people say companies should switch to cloud, and most companies have shifted to it.
-People talking about the benefits and how it works.
+So you’re new to the cloud.
+It can sound scary and intimidating.
+Most people say companies should switch to the cloud, and many companies have shifted to it.

 What is cloud?

 The cloud is a method where you are provided IT resources as a service.
 This means servers, networks, platforms, and software.
 A provider takes ownership of all related resources and processes, and you pay them a monthly fee.

 What are the benefits of cloud?

 If the cloud is nothing more than servers being hosted for you, then why should people move to the cloud?
 After all, you’ve already made a heavy investment in your existing infrastructure.
 There shouldn’t be a need to switch over to having a cloud provider host your machines when you’ve already paid for them, right?

 The difference lies within the service that is being provided to you.
 Cloud providers bestow an easy-to-use, configurable way to spin up servers, networks, and storage on demand, quickly.

 They can be in charge of your hardware, your data, and all of the processes related to it (disaster recovery, maintenance, capacity management, etc.) so you have time to focus on your business.